OUR 1000km CHALLENGE continues as we depart from Caceres and head north to the mountains……

 Exhausted but happy, we arrived at our hotel in a remote village on the edge of lake Santa Teresa.
 The sports physio eased away the pain from our strained muscles before we settled down to a relaxing meal overlooking the lake.

 The physio must have worked miracles.
-We awoke to a gloomy day but 650 kilometres of the tour had been completed and we felt good.
+We awoke to a gloomy day but over 500 kilometres of the tour had been completed and we felt good.

 Salamanca has got to be one of my favourite cities in Europe but I won’t linger, we have 140kms to cover.